jeffreytse/jekyll-theme-yat/research.md

 {% include image.html url="/assets/images/research/galaxyLoop.png" %}

-In contrast to traditional loop modeling studies that focus primarily on reconstructing loop structures in the experimentally resolved structures, <u>we are extending "GalaxyPS" loop modeling to a broader range of problems.</u> For example, even in perturbed crystal structures or structures in different functional state, GalaxyPS produces accurate predictions in the atomic level[^9][^10].
+In contrast to traditional loop modeling studies that focus primarily on reconstructing loop structures in the experimentally resolved structures,
+<ins>we are extending "GalaxyPS" loop modeling to a broader range of
+problems.</ins> For example, even in perturbed crystal structures or structures in different functional state, GalaxyPS produces accurate predictions in the atomic level[^9][^10].
 Therefore, this approach is expected to be more useful for solving more practical problems.

 [^10]:
     G. R. Lee, W. Shin, H. Park, S. Shin, and C. Seok\*, "Conformational